nemisj/docs/cv.md

 ( http://www.mendix.com/ )

-After I have finished my final University assessment I stayed working at Mendix and become a lead developer of the Mendix Client Framework.
+After I've finished my final university assessment, I've stayed working at Mendix at the position "Lead developer of the Mendix Client Framework".
+This was the moment when focus was on a stabilization of the Mendix Platform.

 __Department__ 	: R&D